Finnoy Travel - Travel Stories and Reviews

 Breakfast Buffet at Grande Buffet

-In the morning, we start our day with a hearty maritime breakfast at the Grande Buffet restaurant.
-The buffet was situated below the Promenade and the selection was quite extensive.
-Regrettably, it was also crowded, but there were still numerous unoccupied seats and tables available.
+We start our day in the morning with a hearty maritime breakfast at the Grande Buffet restaurant.
+The buffet was situated below the Promenade, and the selection was extensive.
+Regrettably, it was also crowded, but numerous unoccupied seats and tables were still available.

 Breakfast table